-In substance, the contemplated congressional resolution is no more like ordinary lawmaking than is the direct congressional proposal of amendments under Article V. Although congressional consent has been regarded as rendering an interstate compact the functional equivalent of federal law, this doctrine has been applied only in the context of such consent being furnished by federal statute.
-67 In the absence of consent being furnished by statute, the legal effect of any such consent consists entirely of yielding to member states' own underlying sovereign power, 68 to which presidential presentment obviously does not apply.
-Thus, like the direct congressional proposal of amendments, which is meant to facilitate subsequent legislative action, the contemplated counterpart congressional resolution does not imply legislative action that is equivalent to ordinary lawmaking by exercising congressional call and ratification referral powers.
+In substance, the contemplated congressional resolution is no more like ordinary lawmaking than is the direct congressional proposal of amendments under Article V. Although congressional consent has been regarded as rendering an interstate compact the functional equivalent of federal law, this doctrine has been applied only in the context of such consent being furnished by federal statute.73 In the absence of consent being furnished by statute, the legal effect of any such consent consists entirely of yielding to member states' own underlying sovereign power,74 to which presidential presentment obviously does not apply.
+Thus, even more than the direct congressional proposal of amendments, which is meant to facilitate subsequent legislative action, the contemplated counterpart congressional resolution does not imply legislative action that is equivalent to ordinary lawmaking by fulfilling the congressional call duty and exercising ratification referral powers.
 Therefore, its passage does not require presidential presentment.